Alastair Galpin

 Anyone who is a fan of Tom and Jerry™ will know just how easy it is, when racing to achieve anything, for someone to throw a banana skin on the floor and for that to ruin everything.

 Well, breaking world records is not just about facing up to a challenge and achieving your best.
 Despite all the training, commitment and planning, there is always someone or something just waiting - holding that banana skin in front of you.
+Sometimes you also have to accept negative comments, but the odd things people say at the most inappropriate times can sometimes inspire you on to bigger and better things too.

 These are brief stories of how some of my world record attempts have not quite turned out the way I envisaged.
 Nevertheless, as they say, it’s better to try and fail than not to try at all.
 Don’t you agree?